Starlink Mini Canada Review 2026: Price, Plans and Speed

 Cottage use is such a common Canadian scenario that we wrote a full guide dedicated to Starlink for Cottages.
 But here is the quick version for the Mini specifically.

 The Mini works well as a “bring it each trip” cottage solution.
 Toss it in the car, set it on the dock or deck when you arrive, and you have internet in ten minutes.
-The 100GB Roam plan at $70 per month covers a typical long weekend of family streaming and browsing.
-Pause the service when you head home.
+Roam 100GB can cover a careful long weekend of family browsing and light streaming, while Standby Mode is the better option between trips if you want to keep the account active at low speed.

 If you want the Mini to live at the cottage permanently, you can mount it outdoors with the included pipe adapter.
 Just know that the Mini’s smaller antenna makes it more sensitive to tree obstructions than the Standard dish.
 If your cottage is surrounded by tall pines, you may need to mount it on a roof peak or a nearby boathouse to get clear sky.
 The cottage guide covers tree obstruction solutions and winterizing in detail.

 For cottages used more than 4 to 5 months per year, a dedicated Residential plan with the Standard dish is usually a better investment.
-The Standard delivers faster speeds, better WiFi coverage for larger properties, and Residential plans have higher network priority than Roam.
+The Standard delivers faster speeds, better Wi-Fi coverage for larger properties, and Residential plans have higher network priority than Roam.
+If you are comparing Starlink with other rural options, see our unlimited satellite internet guide.
 If you need help mounting a dish, our Starlink Installers directory lists verified professionals in every province.

 Limitations You Should Know